- Mayrhofner Bergbahnen

 Dispose of used protective masks

-Please dispose of your used protective mask or tissues properly rather than leaving them in the cable car cabins.
+Please do not leave your used protective mask or handkerchiefs in the cable car cabins, but dispose of them properly.
 Waste bins are available in the station areas.

 Please follow the general behaviour recommendations and also the instructions of our employees, especially with regard to the hygiene regulations.

-If you exhibit any symptoms that could indicate a possible Covid-19 infection (such as fever, cough, sore throat, or loss of taste/smell), please stay in your accommodation and immediately contact the reception desk of your accommodation or a doctor.
+If you have symptoms that could indicate a possible Covid-19 infection (fever, cough, sore throat, loss of taste/smell, ...), please stay in your accommodation and contact the reception of your accommodation or a doctor immediately.

-Please act responsibly to protect your own health as well as that of others.
+Please conduct yourself responsibly to protect your own health and that of others.

-Please observe and follow our Covid-19 Code of Conduct and enjoy your winter holiday in the Zillertal ski areas!
+Please observe and follow our Covid-19 Code of Conduct and enjoy your holiday in the Zillertal mountains!

-We are constantly evaluating the situation and reserve the right to modify our Code of Conduct according to any changes in legal or regulatory requirements.
+We are evaluating the situation on an on-going basis and will adapt our Code of Conduct to any changes in legal or regulatory requirements.